mercadopago/devsite-docs/guides/additional-content/your-integrations/webhooks.en.md

 ```
 ]]]

-5. Finally, compare the generated key with the key extracted from the header, ensuring they have an exact match.
-Additionally, you can use the timestamp extracted from the header for comparison with a timestamp generated at the time of receiving the notification to establish a tolerance for message reception delays.
+5. Finally, compare the generated key with the key extracted from the header, ensuring they match exactly.
+Additionally, you can use the timestamp extracted from the header to compare it with a timestamp generated at the time of receiving the notification.
+This allows establishing a tolerance margin for delays in receiving the message.

-- Complete code example:
+See examples of complete code below:

 [[[
 ```php